Lokmanya (TV series)

 Lokmanya is an Indian Marathi language historical biopic series.
 It starred Kshitish Date and Spruha Joshi in lead roles.
 It is produced under the banner of Dashami Creations.
 The show premiered from 21 December 2022 airing Wednesday to Saturday on Zee Marathi.

+Plot

+The show depicts the extraordinary journey of Lokmanya Tilak, a staunch Indian nationalist who stoked the self-esteem of fellow Indians stuck in slavery and strived hard to unite the nation.